22.2.06

 Funk formed as a result of inserting that same sonic distortion associated with psychedelia into the basic template of deep soul.
 Distorted or fuzztone electric bass and complex rhythms were key elements of the new genre.
 Acts that pioneered these characteristics included Parliament-Funkadelic (drawing on onetime band-mates of James Brown), Sly And The Family Stone, and Stevie Wonder.

 Since that time the funk has infected many aspects of popular culture and has become associated with everything from cop shows to porn.
-A selective list of funk artists from past decades includes Rufus, Kool And The Gang, The Commadores, Earth Wind And Fire, Average White Band, Prince, The Time, Supergroove and Jamiroquai.
-Funk has impacted on other genres such as hip-hop.
+A selective list of funk artists from past decades includes Rufus with Chaka Khan, Kool And The Gang, The Commadores, Earth Wind And Fire, Average White Band, Prince, The Time, Supergroove and Jamiroquai.
+Funk has impacted other genres such as hip-hop.

 Of Form And Function

 The use of different kinds of instruments has changed over time in the derivations of both rock and soul.
-However change has been much more limited in rock than in soul.
+However change has been much more limited in rock than in soul (and is even reflected in how frequently names for these genres are changed).

 In rock and its sub-genres a band comprising vocals, electric guitars, electric bass, drum kit (with the occasional addition of the descendents of piano or organ) is almost mandatory.
-In contrast the kind of instruments utilised in soul and its sub-genres has changed markedly over time.
+In contrast the kind of instruments utilized in soul and its sub-genres has changed markedly over time.
 In the 1960s a standard soul group may have consisted of electric organ, piano, electric guitar, electric bass, drum kit, tambourine, vocals, backing vocals, reeds and brass.
-By the 1990s more than half these instruments could be replaced in a soul recording by ‘programming’ (even if they were still utilized in live shows).
+By the 1990s more than half these instruments could be replaced in a soul recording by 'programming' (even if they were still a part of live shows).

 The difference seems to be that for rock form is as important as function while in soul only function matters.
 So in a rock band particular instruments are necessary to produce the desired sound while in soul any instrumentation will do as long as the musical effect is right.